kwon37xi/underscore-builder/README.md

 # Underscore Builders for Java
-Build strings and sql/jpql/hql in a easy way.
+Build strings and SQL/JPQL/HQL more conveniently.

 ## Requirements
 * Java 6 or later